Arkham/ectalk/talk.md

 ---

+*January 2011.
+Turin, Italy*

+---

-I was a PhD student working on packet filtering in High Speed Networks
+I was a PhD student working on packet filtering in high speed networks

 ---